vampirot800/Automaton-Regular-Expression/README.md

-There are 13 states, initial state being q0 and ending state being q12 The symbols in between transitions are: 'C', 'A', 'E', 'L', 'R', 'M', 'T', 'N', 'B'
+There are 13 states, initial state being q0 and ending state being q12 The symbols in between transitions are: 'C', 'A', 'E', 'L', 'R', 'M', 'T', 'N', 'B' The initial symbol is always 'C' since all words in my language start with the letter.

 This model succesfully covers the 5 words from the elven alfabet.